-This exhibit is available for viewing on Saturdays, but we only have Demonstrators during Special Events.
+This exhibit is available for viewing Wednesday-Sunday from 10:00 a.m. -4:00 p.m., however we only have Demonstrators during Special Events.

 Representing the turn of the century, our Farmhouse gives a peek back in time to how things might have been.

 Starting with the kitchen we can see a gorgeous cast-iron and enamel wood burning stove was surely the envy of all.
 To learn to cook on this stove takes patience, a stove like this can take thirty to forty minutes to reach a good cooking heat.
 The lady of the house would need to master fueling as well as how to adjust the drafts and dampers.

 Furniture as storage was not only practical, it gave an area to showcase some of the more collected items like the Yellow-ware bowls, crocks, and enamel ware.
 Lots of things that might have been found in a kitchen would have been a butter churn, ice box, and a wash board.